grillazz/fastapi-redis/README.md

 ![fastapi-redis](/static/mols.jpg)

 ### Project Description
-Purpose of this showcase project is integrate modern NoSQL backend Redis with Async Python Framework as API for chemical compounds extended analyze with [RDKit](https://github.com/rdkit/rdkit) Library.
+Purpose of this showcase project is integrate modern NoSQL backend Redis with FastAPI Python Framework as API for chemical compounds extended analyze with [RDKit](https://github.com/rdkit/rdkit) Library.

 Data set coming from pub chem database, and you can download example from COVID-19 Disease Map here on this link: https://pubchem.ncbi.nlm.nih.gov/#query=covid-19